-- 8. When a doe is rebred within ten days of a previous breeding, either through live service or through artificial insemination, to a different buck than the original breeding, the resulting kids must only be eligible for the Experimental herd book, providing they otherwise meet the requirements of the Experimental herd book, with both sires listed on the application for registration, until such time that parental verification through DNA has been completed. - 9.
-It is required that all goats presented for registry be tattooed before application is made.
+- 8. When a doe is rebred within ten days of a previous breeding, whether through live service or through artificial insemination, to a different buck than the original breeding, the resulting offspring must only be eligible for the Experimental herd book, providing they otherwise meet the requirements of the Experimental herd book, unless parental verification through DNA has been completed. - It is required that all goats presented for registry be tattooed before application is made.
 The ADGA office will assign a set of unique tattoo letters to members, who do not request them, for their exclusive use.
 There is no charge for this service. (additional information in appendix) - 10.
 The breed of each animal shall be clearly marked on the application for registry and the animal must be true to breed type as shown below and must not have a breed specific disqualification as listed in Section XVII.
 Evaluation of Defects - Disqualifications -Breed Specific: - a.
-Alpine-erect ears - b.
-LaMancha-short ears, either gopher (very short) or elf (BUCKS must have gopher ears) - c.
-Nigerian Dwarf-erect ears - d.
-Nubian-pendulous ears - e.
-Oberhasli-erect ears-color must be Chamoisee-ranging from light to a deep red bay with black facial stripes, muzzle and forehead; black stripes from the base of each ear coming to a point just back of the poll and continuing along the neck and back as a dorsal stripe to the tail; black belly and light gray to black udder; black legs below the knees and hocks; ears black inside and bay outside.
-(BLACK DOES may be registered but their registration number shall carry a "B" as a suffix.) - f.
-Saanen-erect ears-no other color but white or cream - g.
-Sable-erect ears-any color except solid white or solid light cream - h.
+Alpine-erect ears - Guernsey-erect ears color must be shades of b. gold, ranging from very pale flaxen cream to deep russet or bronze.
+Full or partial roaning; white patches; white face; star/blaze are acceptable.
+The golden body color should be dominant, with no preference shown to any shade or pattern.
+Hair may be short or long and flowing or a combination of both.
+A long curtain, skirt, and/or dorsal fringe of body hair are desirable, although not required to meet standard.
+Skin color must display a gold tone, ranging from peachy- flesh to orange-gold in one or more of these places; muzzle, ears, eyes, under tail, mammary or scrotum. - c.
+LaMancha-short ears, either gopher (very short) or elf (BUCKS must have gopher ears) - d.
+Nigerian Dwarf-erect ears - e.
+Nubian-pendulous ears - f.
+Oberhasli-erect ears color must be Chamoisee ranging from light to a deep red bay with black facial stripes, muzzle and forehead; black stripes from the base of each ear coming to a point just back of the poll and continuing along the neck and back as a dorsal stripe to the tail; black belly and light gray to black udder; black legs below the knees and hocks; ears black inside and bay outside.
+(BLACK DOES may be registered but their registration number shall carry a "B" as a suffix.) - Saanen-erect ears-no other color but white or cream - h.
+Sable-erect ears-any color except solid white or solid light cream - i.
 Toggenburg-erect ears-color must be some shade of fawn or brown with white or light color markings as facial stripes, outline of ear, below knees and hocks, and a triangle on each side of tail base in pin-bone area.
-(DOES which are black in color but with above markings may be registered but their registration number shall carry a "B" as a suffix.) - All LaMancha dairy goats born after January 1, 1980, and having three generations of American LaMancha ancestry will be entered into an open Purebred LaMancha herd book. - b.
-Sables having three generations of American Sable ancestry or one parent with three generations of American Sable ancestry and one parent Purebred Sable will be entered into an open Purebred Sable herd book.
-An exception to this rule are kids which meet the Sable breed standard and are born of Purebred Saanen parents.
-In that case, the breeder is allowed at the time of registration to choose to register the kid as a Purebred Sable or an Experimental.
+(DOES which are black in color but with above markings may be registered but their registration number shall carry a "B" as a suffix.)